 So you are thinking about applying to go to the USA with Scouting in 2019.
-Here you will find all the information you will need about the Jamboree and how you can apply to be a part of the West Lancs contingent with Blackpool District.
+Here you will find all the information you will need about the Jamboree and how you can apply to be a part of the West Lancs unit with Blackpool District.

 What is a Jamboree ?